mrychlik/line-breaker/README.md

 for the particular content are discovered.

 ### The command-line variant
+The non-GUI application called simply *LineBreaker* runs from command line and it will typically be used to process a large number of input files in batch (non-interactive) mode.

 NOTE: The command-line variant is currently considered for phasing out, as the batch functionality was added to the GUI.

-The non-GUI application called simply *LineBreaker* runs from command line and it will typically be used to process a large number of input files in batch (non-interactive) mode.
+It may be completely abandoned if the need for it does not exist.
+It is conceivable, however, that some users may use remote servers without GUI access to do batch processing, in which case the command-line variant of *LineBreaker* would be useful.

-Example: The command
+*Example:* The command

 	./LineBreaker '.../line-breaker/images/*.png' /tmp/Lines Force true